 The paper proceeds as follows.
 The next subsection provides a brief overview of the relevant psychology literature on categorization.
-Section 2 introduces CTM and discusses the models covered under its umbrella.
-Section 3 axiomatizes CTM and compares and contrasts the models of riskless choice discussed in Section 2.
+In Section 2, we introduce the CTM and discuss the models covered under its umbrella.
+In Section 3, we axiomatize the CTM and compare and contrast the models of riskless choice discussed in Section 2.
 Section 4 contains our analysis of the salient thinking model.
-Section 5 introduces the endogenous reference point setting, and applies our axiomatizations of CTM to it.
-Section 6 concludes with a discussion of related literature.
+In Section 5 we introduce the endogenous reference point setting and apply our axiomatizations of the CTM to it.
+Section 6 concludes by comparing our results with the related economics literature.

 1.1.
 Psychology of Categorization.
 There is a long literature in psychology and marketing discussing categorization.
-Recent review articles include Ashby & Maddox [2005], Loken [2006], Loken et al. [2008] and Cosmides & Tooby [2013].
-Much of the literature focuses on how categories are formed, and when new alternatives are added into existing categories.
-CTM relies on several properties documented by this literature.
+Recent review articles include Ashby & Maddox [2005], Loken [2006], Loken et al. [2008], and Cosmides & Tooby [2013].
+Much of the literature focuses on how subjects form categories and how they add new alternatives to existing categories.
+The two properties on which CTM is based are well-documented by this literature.

 First, categories are context dependent.
 Tversky [1977], Tversky & Gati [1978] present evidence that replacing one item in a set of objects can drastically alter how people categorize the remaining objects.
 Tversky & Gati [1978] argue that categorization "is generally not invariant with respect to changes in context or frame of reference."
-For example, they show that subjects put East Germany and West Germany into the same category when the salient feature is geography or cultural background, but categorize the two differently if political system is salient.
-Similarly, Choi & Kim [2016] posit that depending on the context an Apple Watch can be categorized as a tech product, a fashion product, a fitness product, or a simple watch.
-Ratneshwar & Shocker [1991] show that subjects categorize ice cream and cookies together in terms of similarity (e.g. they are both desserts), but categorize ice cream and hot dogs together in terms of usage benefit (e.g. both are good snacks to have at the pool).
-Stewart et al. [2002] present evidence that relative magnitude information, derived from a comparison of the reference point, is used in categorization of sounds.
+For example, they show that subjects put East Germany and West Germany into the same category when the salient feature is geography or cultural background, but categorize the two differently when politics are salient.
+Similarly, Choi & Kim [2016] posit that depending on the context, a person may categorize an Apple Watch as a tech product, a fashion product, a fitness product, or just as a watch.
+Ratneshwar & Shocker [1991] show that subjects categorize ice cream and cookies together in terms of similarity (e.g., they are both desserts), but categorize ice cream and hot dogs together in terms of usage (e.g., both are good snacks to have at the pool).
+Stewart et al. [2002] present evidence that information about the relative magnitude of sounds that is derived from a comparison with a reference point is used to categorize them.

-Second, how an object is categorized affects its final valuation.
-In a classic series of experiments, Rosch [1975] shows that differently categorized but physically identical stimuli are perceptually encoded as distinct objects.
-Wanke et al. [1999] demonstrate that "wine" is evaluated more positively when categorized with "lobster" than with "cigarettes."
-Mogilner et al. [2008] show that categorizing goods differently resulted in different reported satisfaction.
-Chernev [2011] shows that bundling a healthy food item with a junk food item reduced the reported caloric content beyond that of the junk food alone.
+Second, how a person categorizes an object affects its final valuation.
+In a classic series of experiments, Rosch [1975] shows that subjects perceptually encode differently categorized but physically identical stimuli as distinct objects.
+Wanke et al. [1999] demonstrate that people evaluate wine more positively when it is in the same category as lobster instead of with cigarettes.
+Mogilner et al. [2008] show that categorizing goods differently results in varying levels of satisfaction.
+Chernev [2011] shows that bundling a healthy food item with a junk food item reduces the reported caloric content beyond that of the junk food alone.

-Finally, categories take the form of regions in the alternative space.
-This tracks very closely with the decision bound theory in the psychology.
+Moreover, CTM models categories as regions in the alternative space.
+This closely tracks psychology's decision bound theory.
 As Ashby & Maddox [2005, p.
-152] describe, it posits that the subject "partition[s] the stimulus space into response regions... determines which region the percept is in, and then emits the associated response."
+152] describe, the subject "partition[s] the stimulus space into response regions... determines which region the percept is in, and then emits the associated response."
 Ashby & Gott [1988] show it can accommodate examples incompatible with other theories of category formation, such as prototype theory.
-Moreover, there is substantial experimental support for it, including Ashby & Waldron [1999], Anderson [1991], Love et al. [2004].
+Moreover, there is substantial experimental support for it, such as Ashby & Waldron [1999], Anderson [1991], Love et al. [2004].